Frequently Asked Questions

 Learn more about the PREVAIL trial efficacy results

-†Includes nasopharyngitis, upper respiratory tract infection, sinusitis, rhinitis, pharyngitis, and laryngitis.1
+‡Includes nasopharyngitis, upper respiratory tract infection, sinusitus, rhinitis, pharyngitis, and laryngitis.1

 Learn more about the PREVAIL trial safety results

-TERRAIN was a multinational, randomized, double-blind phase 2 trial of XTANDI + LHRH therapy* (n = 184) vs bicalutamide + LHRH therapy* (n = 191) in 375 patients with mCRPC who were asymptomatic or mildly symptomatic and had not received prior chemotherapy.1,11
+TERRAIN was a multinational, randomized, double-blind phase 2 trial of XTANDI + GnRH therapy* (n = 184) vs bicalutamide + GnRH therapy* (n = 191) in 375 patients with mCRPC who were asymptomatic or mildly symptomatic and had not received prior chemotherapy.1,13

 *Or after bilateral orchiectomy.1

-The primary endpoint of the TERRAIN trial was progression-free survival.11
+The primary endpoint of the TERRAIN trial was progression-free survival.1,13

-Progression-free survival was defined as the time from randomization to the first progression event, which included radiographic disease progression, skeletal-related event, and initiation of a new antineoplastic therapy, or death, whichever occurred first.11
+Progression-free survival was defined as the time from randomization to the first progression event, which included radiographic disease progression, skeletal-related event, and initiation of a new antineoplastic therapy, or death, whichever occurred first.13

 Learn more about the TERRAIN trial primary endpoint results

-CI, confidence interval; HR, hazard ratio; LHRH, luteinizing hormone-releasing hormone; mCRPC, metastatic castration-resistant prostate cancer; NR, not reached.
+CI, confidence interval; GnRH, gonadotropin-releasing hormone; HR, hazard ratio; mCRPC, metastatic castration-resistant prostate cancer; NR, not reached.

 *Or after bilateral orchiectomy.1